hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 A `server_port_condition` block supports the following:

-->The `server_port_condition` identifies requests based on which port of the Frontdoor server accepted the request on.
+->The `server_port_condition` identifies requests based on which port of the Front Door server accepted the request on.

 * `operator` - (Required) A Conditional operator.
 Possible values include `Any`, `Equal`, `Contains`, `BeginsWith`, `EndsWith`, `LessThan`, `LessThanOrEqual`, `GreaterThan`, `GreaterThanOrEqual` or `RegEx`.
 Details can be found in the `Condition Operator List` below.